CaptainProton42/GodotHoloPlay/README.md

 ## Installation

-~The plugin can be installed from the Godot Asset Library directly in the editor.~ (Not yet.)
+The plugin can be installed from the [Godot Asset Library](https://godotengine.org/asset-library/asset/1019) directly in the editor.
 Alternatively, you can also directly clone/download this repository and add it to the *root* of your Godot project.

 ⚠️ *Note that the plugin is currently only available for Windows.*